Springerle/py-generic-project/docs/installing.rst

 This is a no-frills version of basic installation procedures for the three major PC platforms.
 Read the other sections for more details, especially if you encounter any problems with these condensed instructions.
+Once the basic setup is done, refer to either :ref:`pip-from-pypi` or :ref:`pip-from-github` to get an application installed.

 On **Linux**, make sure you have the right version of *Python* pre-installed, and the basic developer toolset available.
 On Debian-like systems, the following makes sure of that: